apache/fury-site/docs/guide/dart/troubleshooting.md

 Select a public named constructor with `@ForyStruct(target: Type, constructor: 'name')`.
-Use a [manual serializer](custom-serializers.md) when the target requires a factory, private state, field conversion, or name translation.
+Use a [custom serializer](custom-serializers.md) when the target requires a factory, private state, field conversion, or name translation.

 ## `Deserialized value has type ..., expected ...`